Close Shelf

 Recent Accomplishments:

-Over the last year, the Standing Committee spent significant time working with Bishop Jolly on topics of onboarding, staff transitions, and building deeper connections across the diocese.
+Over the last year, the Standing Committee spent significant time working with Bishop Jolly on topics of staff transitions, addressing Resolution R-2 concerns, sale of property, and building deeper connections across the diocese.

 The Standing Committee met at various locations throughout the diocese and members are grateful to our host parishes.

-Additionally, the committee worked with the Commission on Ministry to continue improving the care of those in the ordination process; consented to various episcopal elections throughout The Episcopal Church; and consented to parish requests to alienate church property.
+Additionally, the committee worked with the Commission on Ministry to continue improving the care of those in the ordination process as well as making adjustments in the interview process, consented to various episcopal elections throughout The Episcopal Church, and consented to parish requests to alienate church property.

 Diocesan Council